TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 The perfect fit lets you be you.

-shop back to school Red Zone Clearance Selections

-50-70% Off

-shop clearance Round Up and Let Your Change Create Real Change
+shop back to school Red Zone Clearance Selections shop clearance Round Up and Let Your Change Create Real Change

 Help ensure the arts remain an essential element of the school experience by rounding up your JCPenney purchases to the nearest dollar.